dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   transactions not only enhances the efficiency of global finance but also empowers individuals in regions with limited access to traditional banking systems, promoting financial inclusivity on a global scale.
-In essence, bitcoin\'s salability across space redefines the landscape of international finance and empowers individuals worldwide.
+In essence, bitcoin's salability across space redefines the landscape of international finance and empowers individuals worldwide.

-  **Answering the common critics**
+  ## Answering the common critics

   I am fully aware that the outline to orange pill may not fully take the shape of what i have laid out above.
 Thus in preparation for this, i have written our short reponses to potential push backs, arguments or questions that you would likely receive.

-  *"Bitcoin Has No Intrinsic Value"*
+  ### *"Bitcoin Has No Intrinsic Value"*

   The argument that bitcoin lacks intrinsic value is commonly raised by skeptics, including those who may not be well-versed in the subject